Skip to main content

 3. Save your changes to the ctsrvr.cfg file.

-See Configure ports to change all ports for each instance of the FairCom server (or at least all the ports that you are using).
+See Configure ports to change the ports you are using for each instance of the FairCom server.

 Note

-Port conflicts are the most common problem with running multiple instances of c-tree on the same computer.
+Port conflicts are the most common problem with running multiple instances of FairCom on the same computer.
 The FairCom server has many ports that are changed in several different configuration files.
-Be sure to change all ports (or at least all ports that you are using).
-Also, be sure to use ports that are not in use; otherwise, port conflicts can prevent you from being able to communicate with the FairCom server.
+Be sure to change all ports that you are using and to use ports that are not in use; otherwise, port conflicts can prevent you from communicating with the FairCom server.